gberriz/datarail-2.0/dataframes/mgh/README.md

   2012-10-31 15:20:16, 2012-10-31 3:20:16 PM -> 20121031T152016

-** The row in the PlateData sheet having barcode 20121024T174633 also includes this in the notifications column:
+** The row in the PlateData sheet having barcode 20121024T174633 also includes this in the notifications column (sic!):

     NWARNING: Plate height defined in the plate editor does not match the actual plate height.
 Measured height is 0.00 mm.
 Plate editor height is 14.83 mm.
 The results may be affected.|WARNING: Instrument changed the measurement height from 6.5 mm to 14.05 mm  as measurement head can't reach the given height.|WARNING: Instrument changed the measurement height from 14.05 mm to 13.85 mm  as measurement head can't reach the given height.|